RGB-Tools/RGB-Documentation/state-transitions.md

 In addition to this subdivision we also have:
 * **Fast-forward Version** a 2-byte integer indicating the version of the contract used which can be updated according to some issuer choices.
 * **Transition Type** indicating one out of: **State Transition** / **Genesis** / **State Extension**
 * **ContractId / SchemaId** the 32-byte referencing the `OpId` of the Genesis of the contract.
-If the contract operation is itself a Genesis, in place of the ContractId a SchemaId, which is a hash fingerprint of the used contract [Schema]().
+If the contract operation is itself a Genesis, in place of the `ContractId` a `SchemaId``, which is a hash fingerprint of the used contract [Schema]().
 * **Metadata** allowing for the declaration of temporary variables useful for complex contract validation but which doesn't need to be registered as state properties.

 #### OpId

-Each Contract Operation is identified by a 32-byte hash called `OpId`, which is, indeed, the ordered SHA-256 hashing of the following elements: <to complete>
+Each Contract Operation is identified by a 32-byte hash called `OpId`, which is, indeed, the ordered SHA-256 hashing of the element contained in the State Transition.
+Each Contract Operation (State Transition, Genesis and State Extensions) has its own custom [commitment methodology](https://github.com/RGB-WG/rgb-core/blob/vesper/doc/Commitments.md#operation-id-and-contract-id).

+As an important additional feature, the `ContractId` of a smart contract is calculated by using the `OpId` of its Genesis and applying to it a `reverse byte order operation` plus a `Base58` encoding.

 #### Contract State